-Background images display behind your site content, adding a visual element to help set the tone for your site.
+On some version 7.0 sites, you can add a background image to display behind your site content, creating a visual element to help set the tone for your site.

 The type of image you choose depends on your personal aesthetic and your site's goals, but here are a few general guidelines:

-- Abstract patterns and images without text or borders generally work the best since they offer more flexibility with cropping, which will always occur to some degree.
+- Abstract patterns, images without text or borders, and repeating patterns generally work the best since they offer more flexibility with cropping, which will always occur to some degree.

 - Background images won't transfer if you switch templates.